hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

 ## Learning Objectives

 - Describe the basic components of a computer and high-performance computing cluster
-- Diffentiate between running tasks in serial versus parallel
+- Differentiate between running tasks in serial versus parallel

 ## Computer components